Anchormen/spark-cef/README.md

 ```

 The schema is always inferred, hence it is not possible to set a schema using the DataSources schema(…) function.

+ The current implementation supports two options:

+1. scanLines: the number of lines to use to infer the schema.
+This can be used to avoid a full pass over the data.
+Note: the specified number of lines is taken into the driver
+2. partitions: the number of partitions the result should have.
+This number is passed to the sc.textFile(…) operation used to read the CEF file(s)

 Characters that are escaped (like \n, \\| and \\=) are converted into the right character or linefeed.